 Step 2: Create a table and compare costs per dollar

 Create a table, ideally with a spreadsheet, that compares the cost per dollar of each proposal.
-The following table is an example of a spreadsheet that evaluates multiple proposals, all of which charge a 30-day rate.
+The following table is an example of a table that evaluates the proposals of four factoring companies (A – D), all of which charge a 30-day rate.

 A table allows you to easily compare options.
 Look at the following example.
 This type of situation is the one you will face when reviewing actual proposals.